mengelbrecht/slimline/README.md

 # slimline

-Minimal and fast ZSH prompt.
+Minimal, fast and elegant ZSH prompt.
 Displays the right information at the right time.

 Features:
 - sleek look